XDC-Community/docs/how-to/XRC20/Truffle/how-to.md

 }
 ```

 And here we have implemented everything we needed to make our token compliant with the XRC20 Standard.
-Of course there are more features we can implement to this contract, such as the [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library that replace naive mathematical operations for methods that will avoid `underflows` and `overflows`, and supply managing methods such as `mint` and `burn`.
+Of course there are more features we can implement to this contract, such as the [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library that replace naive mathematical operations for methods that will avoid `underflows` and `overflows`, and supply management methods such as `mint` and `burn`.

 ## 💵 Compiling and Deploying